OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

       let dateRange = worksheet.getRange("A1");
       let timeRange = worksheet.getRange("B1");

-      // Get the current date and time using the Date APIs. let date = new Date(Date.now());
+      // Get the current date and time using the JavaScript Date object. let date = new Date(Date.now());

-      // Add the date string to A1
+      // Add the date string to A1.
       dateRange.values = [[date.toLocaleDateString()]];

-      // Add the time string to B1
+      // Add the time string to B1.
       timeRange.values = [[date.toLocaleTimeString()]];
     }
     ```